Comfort women in the arts

 Comfort women – girls and women forced into sexual slavery for the Imperial Japanese Army – experienced trauma during and following their enslavement.
 Comfort stations were initially established in 1932 within Shanghai, however silence from the governments of South Korea and Japan suppressed comfort women's voices post-liberation.
-Catalysed by the feminist-led Redress movement of the 1990s, the cause of comfort women has since been better publicised – in part due to the role of the visual arts in promoting healing and the creation of activist communities.
+Catalysed by the feminist-led Redress movement of the 1990s, the cause of comfort women has since been better publicized – in part due to the role of the visual arts in promoting healing and the creation of activist communities.

 Emerging role of the arts

 Until Kim Hak-sun's testimony in 1991, comfort women were silenced post-liberation – in South Korea due the nation's masculinist culture and nationalist shame.
 Following this, the issue gained momentum, with demands for recognition and compensation emanating from multiple sources, including feminist organisations and legal professionals.

 However, stemming from both comfort women themselves and artists seeking to disseminate their stories, art was similarly utilised to produce a collective memory of colonisation.
 Art focused on inciting change at the individual level by influencing public perceptions, ensuring sustained engagement in the absence of sufficient scholarly and governmental support, and contributing to the Redress movement.